We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Read on to learn about causes of nipple pain and what you can do to manage this symptom.
+Read on to learn about the causes of nipple pain and what you can do to manage this symptom.

 One of the easiest explanations for sore nipples is friction.
 A loose bra or tight shirt can rub against your sensitive nipples and irritate them.
 If friction isn’t the cause, here are a few other conditions to consider.